Instant payments

 Any insurance offering based on these terms could negatively impact the e-commerce brand rather than enhance it.

 Fortunately, more flexible, digital-centric platforms are now emerging to take advantage of payment innovations and remove the friction that has plagued legacy processes.
-These platforms offer AI-powered capabilities to reduce the time it takes to handle claims from end-to-end, and are based on new architectures to offer instant payments.
+These platforms offer AI-powered capabilities to reduce the time it takes to handle claims from end-to-end, and are based on new architectures to offer instant payments for approved claims.
 A microservices approach knits the various disparate elements needed to deliver the latter – including customer communications, payment delivery, interface and notifications – via APIs to hide complexity from the user.
 The end result is a consumer experience that could push net promoter scores (NPS) up well beyond the industry average, by as much as 75 points.

 Partnering for success

 Smarter insurance offerings like this can offer a huge value-add for e-commerce providers looking to differentiate and grow.
 But not all insurance platforms are created equal.
-To offer maximum value they need not only to offer seamless, instant payments but to deliver these in the chosen currency of the user and a variety of payment methods to suit their requirements.
+To offer maximum value they need not only to offer seamless, instant payments for approved claims but to deliver these in the chosen currency of the user and a variety of payment methods to suit their requirements.

 The end result is a consumer experience that could push net promoter scores (NPS) up well beyond the industry average, by as much as 75 points.